bruvellu/terebratalia-wnts/2-text/wnt.md

 We carried out *in situ* hybridization for all Frizzled genes of *T. transversa* to reveal their domains of expression during axial elongation (@fig:fzdantag).

-*fz1/2/7* expression is mostly ubiquitous (@fig:fzdantag and @fig:s-receptors).
+*fz1/2/7* expression is mostly ubiquitous (@fig:fzdantag and !@fig:s-receptors).
 It is expressed in all tissues of the late blastula, with strong signal in the animal pole ectoderm and invaginating endomesoderm .
 During gastrulation, the anterior and middle portions of the body continue to express *fz1/2/7* across all germ layers, but the posterior transcripts get progressively cleared from the pedicle lobe tissues.
 In larval stages, *fz1/2/7* is up-regulated in the terminal portion of the pedicle lobe ectoderm, and becomes nearly ubiquitous again in the late larva.

-*fz4* is first expressed in the animal pole ectoderm of the late blastula (@fig:fzdantag and @fig:s-receptors).
+*fz4* is first expressed in the animal pole ectoderm of the late blastula (@fig:fzdantag and !@fig:s-receptors).
 These anterior transcripts form a subapical ectodermal ring encircling the animal pole of the early gastrula that localizes to the posterior portion of the apical lobe in subsequent stages.
 *fz4* is also expressed in the anterior mesoderm from the early gastrula.
 In the late gastrula, we detect *fz4* transcripts in the dorsal ectoderm between the mantle and pedicle lobes, a domain that becomes stronger in the late larva as it expands around the dorsal ectoderm of the pedicle lobe as well as in the infolded ectodermal and mesodermal tissues of the growing mantle lobe.
 Additionally, a *fz4* domain appears at the posterior tip of the pedicle lobe ectoderm in the late larva.

-*fz5/8* is mainly expressed at the anteriormost region of the embryo’s ectoderm and mesoderm (@fig:fzdantag and @fig:s-receptors).
+*fz5/8* is mainly expressed at the anteriormost region of the embryo’s ectoderm and mesoderm (@fig:fzdantag and !@fig:s-receptors).
 We first detect transcripts in the animal pole ectoderm of the late blastula, these transcripts become restricted to the anterodorsal portion of the ectoderm in the early gastrula, and finally expand to the anteroventral ectoderm from mid gastrula to early larva.
 This ectodermal territory of *fz5/8* is complementary to the ectodermal domain of *fz4* in the apical lobe without overlapping with the apical lobe domain of *wnt5* ({@fig:doubles}E,F).
 *fz5/8* is also expressed in the anterior mesoderm from the early gastrula and in the chaetae sacs of the late larva.

-*fz9/10* transcripts are limited to the middle portion of the body throughout development (@fig:fzdantag and @fig:s-receptors).
+*fz9/10* transcripts are limited to the middle portion of the body throughout development (@fig:fzdantag and !@fig:s-receptors).
 In the late blastula, *fz9/10* is initially expressed in the ectoderm posterior to the blastopore, but this domain expands to cover almost the entire ectoderm around the blastopore of the early gastrula; it is only absent from a narrow anterior portion.
 With gastrulation, *fz9/10* begins to be expressed in the entire mesoderm, as well as in the ectoderm of the apical--mantle boundary, and in the anterior portion of the pedicle lobe ectoderm.
 Expression in the lateral mantle lobe ectoderm is weaker, and the terminal portion of the pedicle lobe is cleared from *fz9/10* transcripts.